HPMRG/HPMRG.github.io/content/rdsanalyst/_index.md

 * Install gfortran by downloading the installer at:  https://cran.r-project.org/bin/macosx/tools/gfortran-4.2.3.pkg The file will be an Apple style installer (.pkg) which you will need to open to install gfortran on your computer.
 It should install by default in /usr/local/bin/gfortran.

+*Some other helpful hints:*
+Apple is going through a transition from Intel to Apple Silicon chips which is a radical change in architecture.
+In addition they are further locking down the Mac making it harder for R and RDS-A to simply work.
+So this has made creating a version of RDS-A for the Mac challenging as it needs to work for the specific setup of each user's machine and these now vary a lot.
+As we do not know what your particular set up is, we can not pretest it.
+It works perfectly on our machines, of course.

+Here are some things to try if it does not start:

+* Open a terminal window by opening the Terminal application (Applications > Utilities > Terminal).
+Type <i>/bin/rm ~/.JGREditorprefsrc ~/.JGRprefsrc</i>
+* If the Mac version starts it should be perfectly ok.
+These issues are to do with libraries being available and not the software itself.
+* Getting the Mac version to work can be problematic.
+If it does not work for you I suggest trying the Windows version.

 *Note for experienced users:*
 This creates a private version of R for <u>RDS Analyst</u> to use and ensures <u>RDS Analyst</u> has the right version of R available for its